itsme-rishi/Blockchain-IOT-Integration/README.md

 # Blockchain-IOT-Integration
-We are using HyperLedger-Fabric to build the network. followe these steps to install the pre-requisites.
+We are using HyperLedger-Fabric to build the network

+followe these steps to install the pre-requisites.
 ---------------------------------------------------------
 https://hyperledger-fabric.readthedocs.io/en/latest/prereqs.html